EngSalem/HaLo/README.md

-# HaLo HaLo: Estimation and Reduction of Hallucinations in Open-Source Weak Large Language Models
+# HaLo: Estimation and Reduction of Hallucinations in Open-Source Weak Large Language Models